Strong Evidence Against a Statistically Isotropic Universe

 where the overbar denotes an average over the pixels of an $\Nside = 16$ masked, northern ecliptic sky.

 \paragraph{Quadrupole-octopole alignment, $S_{QO}$:} There have been at least three ways presented to describe the alignment of the quadrupole and octopole \cite{deOliveira-Costa:2003utu,Schwarz:2004gk,Land:2005ad}.
 Following \rcite{Muir:2018hjv}, we adopt the approach of \rcite{Schwarz:2004gk}, which uses the multipole vector representation of CMB temperature \cite{Maxwell:1865zz,Copi:2003kt}.
-The quadrupole is represented by two multipole vectors $\vec{v}^{(2; j)}$, with $j=1,2$, and the octopole by three multipole vectors $\vec{v}^{(3; j)}$, with $j=1,2,3$.
+The quadrupole is represented by two multipole vectors $\unitvec{v}^{(2; j)}$, with $j=1,2$, and the octopole by three multipole vectors $\unitvec{v}^{(3; j)}$, with $j=1,2,3$.
 This allows the quadrupole to be associated with a single plane and the octopole to be associated with three planes.
 These planes have oriented areas

-It has been known since \rcite{deOliveira-Costa:2003utu} that the octopole is unusually planar -- its three planes are unexpectedly aligned with one another -- and that those planes are unusually aligned with that of the quadrupole.
-A statistic used to quantify the alignment of these four planes is
+It has been known since \rcite{deOliveira-Costa:2003utu} that the octopole is unusually planar -- its three planes are unexpectedly aligned with one another -- and those planes are unusually aligned with that of the quadrupole.
+We employ the $S_{QO}$ statistic to quantify the alignment of these four planes,

 \para{Results.} The value of each of $S_{1/2}$, $R^{TT}$, $\sigma_{16}^2$, and $S_{QO}$ for the four \Planck\ maps is given in the second column of \cref{tab:pairwisep}.
 Along the diagonal of columns 3--6 and for rows 1--4 of each component-separated map we present the $p$-values of those statistics from an ensemble of $10^8$ theoretical \Planck-best-fit \LCDM\ CMB skies.
+This is computed by determining the number of realizations with a given statistic at least as anomalous in the same direction as the data in order to capture the behavior of the tail of the distribution.
 Each of those $p$-values is $\lesssim5\%$.
 In the off-diagonal entries below the diagonal we present the $p$-values of pairs of statistics; in the off-diagonal entries above the diagonal (blue) we present the factors by which these exceed the products of individual $p$-values.
 For example, in \texttt{SMICA} $p(S_{1/2},R^{TT})=2.8\times10^{-5}$, while $p(S_{1/2},R^{TT})/(p(S_{1/2})p(R^{TT}))=0.6$.
 Note that consistently, only $p(S_{1/2},\sigma_{16}^2)/(p(S_{1/2})p(\sigma_{16}^2))\simeq30\gg1$; all other pairs have factors which are relatively close to $1$. $R^{TT}$, in particular, is very weakly correlated, or even anti-correlated, with the other three.
 This is our first indication that the joint probability of all four statistics, is much less than the smallest of them.

 In \cref{tab:S12sig16crossS}, we examine the correlations between the most correlated pair of statistics, $S_{1/2}$ and $ \sigma_{16}^2$, and the next-most correlated statistic $S_{QO}$.
 We find that there is little additional correlation among them, in particular $0.6\leq p(S_{1/2},\sigma_{16}^2,S_{QO})/(p(S_{1/2},\sigma_{16}^2)p(S_{QO}))\leq 2.1$.